 Builders can now install certain energy efficiency products in homes and charge 0% VAT to customers, thanks to an announcement made by the Government at the Spring Statement in March.
-The scheme began on 1 April 2022.
+The scheme began on 1 April 2022 and was updated in May 2023 The scheme is scheduled to end on 1 April 2027.

 The information below covers the scheme in the Great Britain.
 For those working in Northern Ireland the list of qualifying goods and rate of VAT due on installations will remain unchanged.